chromy/tenx-manual/src/tutorial-quickstart.md

 ## Step 3: tenx code

-After our intial edit, we want to continue the session to make a tweak.
+After our initial edit, we want to continue the session to make a tweak.
 First, let's look at what the session currently contains:

 <img src="examples/quickstart_session.svg"/>